-Is a US-North Korea war imminent?
+Could tensions turn into war in North Korea?

 Schuster added it's also important to watch what North Korean tanks and artillery are up to.

-Big artillery movement out of shelters -- which happened after North Korea's Tuesday drills -- is an ominous sign, but US war planners would also be watching how much ammunition is being moved.
+Big artillery movement out of shelters -- which happened after North Korea's Tuesday drills, which an official said were the largest-ever in the country's history -- is an ominous sign.
+However, US war planners would also be watching how much ammunition was moved for such event.

 Schuster said the North Koreans would likely move much more ammunition for a battle as opposed to a drill -- and that would be visible from satellite imagery.